Leave of Absence and Withdrawal

 Will there be classes on Fridays?

 Since there is no longer a need to reserve Fridays for field trips, we are now able to use Fridays as class days.
-This is one of the ways we have been able to keep the end of Session 4 on May 8 as originally scheduled.
 We have assigned some courses synchronous time slots on Fridays.
 In addition, much of the online coursework is asynchronous, so you can work on it anytime.

 Can students work full-time while taking online courses?

 Even though courses are online, you are still enrolled as a full-time student at Duke Kunshan University.
 A full load of 2 to 2.5 courses should occupy you approximately 48 to 60 hours per week of total in- and out-of-class time.
 Just as at DKU, employment should be limited to no more than 40 hours a month (10 hours a week) while classes are in session.

 How will science labs be handled?

 DKU instructors have created approaches to ensure students are well equipped with lab skills and can advance through the science curriculum.
 All instructors have created options such as virtual labs, which are designed to allow students to see and do actual manipulations, calculations and demonstrate lab skills.
 Also, there is increased effort to work with students on aspects of experimental design, data analysis, reading the primary literature, and writing lab reports.
 Labs for some courses may also be designed for students to complete with common, household objects.

 How would using Coursera for DKU or Coursera for Duke be different from someone using normal Coursera?